sma/yassg/README.md

 ## Front Matter

-Files in `layouts` or `pages` that start with three dashes (`---`) contain a YAML formatted set of properties which are read and used for example to find a layout file to wrap that page.
+Files in `layouts` or `pages` that start with three dashes (`---`) contain a YAML formatted set of properties which is read and used for example to find a layout file to wrap that page with a layout.

 Example: